Home / Physical Therapy / Salary

 Physical Therapist Salary

 Depending upon where they work, physical therapists can earn different salaries.
-Learn what you may expect to make.
+Learn what you can expect to make.

 man doing leg therapy of woman